e2immu/e2immu/README.md

 The following links point towards in-depth reading material:

-- [The Road to Immutability](https://www.e2immu.org/road-to-immutability/000-main.html) A gentle introduction to the concepts of effective and eventual immutability
+- [The Road to Immutability](https://www.e2immu.org/docs/road-to-immutability.html) A gentle introduction to the concepts of effective and eventual immutability
-- [_e2immu_ manual](https://www.e2immu.org/manual/000-main.html) The manual of the _e2immu_ project.
+- [_e2immu_ manual](https://www.e2immu.org/docs/manual.html) The manual of the _e2immu_ project.

-More information on the project website [https://www.e2immu.org](https://www.e2immu.org).

 ## Current status